Lunexa-Project/Lunexa/README.md

 * Wait ~4 hours

-* From here, follow the [general Raspberry Pi instructions](#on-the-raspberry-pi) from the "Clone Lunexa and checkout the latest" step.
+* From here, follow the [general Raspberry Pi instructions](#on-the-raspberry-pi) from the "Clone Lunexa and checkout most recent release version" step.

 #### On Windows: